 Tobias joined EMBL in 2009 and he is a shared Bioinformatician with the EMBL Genomics Core Facility.
 He is working on structural variant calling algorithms (Delly), quality control methods for next-generation sequencing data sets (Alfred), and pipelines to analyze large-scale biological experiments that involve next-generation sequencing.

-Ashley Sanders, Postdoctoral Fellow
+Ashley Sanders, Research Scientist

 Ashley joined the Korbel group as a postdoctoral fellow in October 2016 and focussing her research on single-cell sequencing.
 She did her PhD at the University of British Columbia, Vancouver, Canada.
 Ashley is a fellow of the Humboldt foundation.